kirschbaum-development/mail-intercept/README.md

 ### Other assertions

-Since `$this->interceptedMail()` returns a collection of `Symfony\Component\Mime\Email` objects, you are free to dissect and look into those objects using any methods available to Symfony's Email API.
+Since `$this->interceptedMail()` returns a collection of `AssertableMessage` objects.
+You are free to dissect and look into those objects using any methods available to Symfony's Email API.
 Head over to the [Symfony Email Docs](https://symfony.com/doc/current/mailer.html) for more detailed info.

 ## Changelog